CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorHttpRequest.md

 ```

 ### -Timeout
 The timeout for the HTTP request to complete, from connection establishment to response body read complete.
-If not set, a default timeout of five minutes is used.
+If not set, a default timeout of four minutes is used.

 ```yaml
 Type: long